 - Staying power because of the way H.res grows between fuel and water.
 It usually starts on small water droplets, then covers the droplet, holding it in place.
 It then continues its growth, generating more water due to its metabolism.
-In the process, it firmly attaches itself to the tank, staying even after water is drained.
+In the process, it firmly attaches itself to the tank, staying even after the water is drained.

 What happens if microbial contamination is left to grow unchecked?

 Microbial contamination, including H.res, can be extremely damaging to engines, fuel gauges and other aviation equipment.
-It is also highly corrosive to fuel tanks and systems, potentially resulting dangerous and costly fuel links.
+It is also highly corrosive to fuel tanks and systems, potentially resulting in dangerous and costly fuel links.